Jamaica Expat Health Insurance Guide

 Standards at public hospitals may be meagre at best, with only Kingston and Montego Bay boasting hospitals capable of dealing with serious conditions.
 Outside of these areas the emergency services may be patchy.

 Most expats rely on the limited number of private facilities for their needs.
-Note that serious medical situations may require air-lifting to another country such as mainland USA so expat insurance should be considered essential.
+Note that serious medical situations may require air-lifting to another country such as mainland USA so expat insurance or travel insurance should be considered essential.

 The currency in Jamaica is the Jamaican dollar (JMD).